 Our lawyers handled motorcycle accident claims in Maryland and Washington, D.C.
-This page discusses how these personal injury claims are handled in Maryland and provides information on the average payout for a motorcycle accident.
+This page discusses how these personal injury claims are handled in Maryland and provides information on the average compensation payout for a motorcycle accident.

 This page is also a job interview.
 Our Maryland motorcycle accident lawyers focus on serious injury and wrongful death motorcycle accident cases.
 We have recovered millions of dollars for our clients.
-Our law firm, Miller & Zois, wants to represent you if you have a serious bike accident claim.
+Our law firm, Miller & Zois, wants to represent you if you have a severe bike accident claim.

 Below we discuss motorcycle accidents, the value of these accident cases, and how insurance affects motorcyclists.
 If you are interested in a specific topic, follow the links below.

-Motorcyclists, therefore, pay more for their injuries than drivers of other vehicles.
+Motorcyclists pay more for their injuries than drivers of other vehicles.
 The average total cost of a motorcyclist’s injuries is $211,000, compared to about $17,000 for all other vehicles.

 “Severe injuries are ten times more likely in motorcycle crashes than in car crashes.”

 A significant amount of fatal accidents for motorcyclists are single-vehicle crashes as opposed to a motorcycle crashing into a car.
 These crashes are often attributed to a lack of training, speeding, and driving while under the influence.
 Helmet use also contributes to fatalities.

 The National Highway Traffic Safety Administration estimated that 800 lives could be saved annually if riders wore helmets.
 Maryland law stipulates that motorcycle riders must wear helmets that meet MVA standards and visors if their bike has no windshield.